rstudio/rsconnect-jupyter/CONTRIBUTING.md

 <!-- markdown-toc end -->

 # Development

 Need to run this after checkout and when modifying the docker images

     make images

-Launch jupyter in a python 2 environment

-    make notebook2

 Launch jupyter in a python 3 environment